List of migrant vessel incidents on the Mediterranean Sea: July

 283 migrants aboard three boats were rescued by the German warship Schleswig-Holstein a few miles from the Libyan coast and landed in the port of Augusta in Sicily.
 40 people were missing or dead according to the testimonies of survivors.

 August

-49 migrants were killed by fumes while packed into the ship’s hold and prevented from exiting the hold by the ship's crew off the coast of Libya.
+On 19 August, 49 migrants were killed by fumes while packed into the ship’s hold and prevented from exiting the hold by the ship's crew off the coast of Libya.
 Survivors were rescued by the Italian Navy and the ship's captain and crew were arrested.

-Six migrants drown off the coast of Turkey attempting to reach a Greek island.
+Six migrants drowned off the coast of Turkey attempting to reach a Greek island.

-50 migrants killed by fumes while packed into the hold and prevented from exiting by the ship's crew off the coast of Libya; survivors were rescued by a Swedish unit.
-On the boat there traveled another 400 migrants who were rescued.
+On 26 August 50 migrants were killed by fumes while packed into the hold and prevented from exiting by the ship's crew off the coast of Libya; another 439 migrants on board were rescued by a Swedish unit.

 September

 A further 96 confirmed deaths were recorded in September 2015.